bit-bLt/VRDL/README.md

 - Configures 1x1 virtual display in Sway (this seems to work, and lowers memory footprint)
 - Provides status script to output the window title of the dedicated server cmd window (holds fps and player count stat)
 - Provides monitor script to "watch" the status script

+# Update

+To update the server and content, simply run install.sh again.

 # Support